 The climate and raw materials available in each prefecture imparts a regional style for the sake from that area, but the variances are not nearly as expressive as they are with wine.
 I found it particularly interesting that the style of the cuisine for that prefecture also has a large influence on how sake in that area is made.
 For example, in prefectures on the coast, sake characteristics that pair well with seafood are more pronounced in those areas.

 Tasting sake is much like wine in that you swirl the glass to release the aromas and characteristics and pay attention to the visual, aroma, feel, taste, and finish.
-Though we drank from wine glasses, I particularly liked the sake boxes that the Marumoto Brewery featured square wooden drinking cups at their table.
+Though we drank from wine glasses, I particularly liked the square wooden drinking boxes that the Marumoto Brewery featured at their table.
 Imagine trying to master drinking from one of those!
 However, novelty aside, premium grade sake is best served in larger wine glasses where the aromas can be released and open up.

 In my research, I found that wine drinkers have a tendency to like Junmai style sake since it is richer and more robust than the other styles.
 As reflected in my tasting notes below, Junmai style sake often displays an “umami” quality that refers to a savory, full mouthfeel that can often pair well with poultry and meats.